DCD-Ecosystem/dcd_protocol/docs/01_dcdnode/03_plugins/net_plugin/index.md

   --p2p-reject-incomplete-blocks arg (=1)
                                         Reject pruned signed_blocks even in
                                         light validation
-  --agent-name arg (=EOS Test Agent)    The name supplied to identify this node
+  --agent-name arg (=DCD Test Agent)    The name supplied to identify this node
                                         amongst the peers.
   --allowed-connection arg (=any)       Can be 'any' or 'producers' or
                                         'specified' or 'none'.
 If 'specified',